 - Advertise the Fiber Crawl on their website, through mailing lists and promote the event on any form of social media.

 - Sites will be responsible for distributing their allotted passports.
-Sites will need to be able to print out any additional passports if required, these will be available on the event website.
+Sites can print out any additional passports if needed, or can direct participants to do so before starting the Fiber Crawl.

 - Sites will record statistical information on participation and sales during the crawl.
 After the crawl sites will submit this statistical information in a timely manner to EVFAC.
-The forrn in order to do this will be provided to the site before the Fiber Crawl begins.
+The form is available to download here.

 What are EVFAC's responsibilities?
 As the main organizer of the New Mexico Fiber Crawl, EVFAC will:

 - Design the Fiber Crawl's logo and website.

 - Design and develop promotional postcards and posters.
 Each site will obtain a package of materials that can be distributed at the site prior to the event